Messier 87: Imaging

 Composite image showing how the M87 system looked, across the entire electromagnetic spectrum, during the Event Horizon Telescope's April 2017 campaign to take the first image of a black hole.
 Requiring 19 different facilities on the Earth and in space, this image reveals the enormous scales spanned by the black hole and its forward-pointing jet.
 It shows the image of the larger-scale jet taken by ALMA (upper left), on the same scale as the visible image by the Hubble Space Telescope (center) and the X-ray image by Chandra (upper right).

 After the black hole had been imaged, it was named Pōwehi, a Hawaiian word meaning "the adorned fathomless dark creation", taken from the ancient creation chant Kumulipo.

-On 24 March 2021, the Event Horizon Telescope collaboration revealed an unprecedented unique view of the M87 black hole shadow: how it looks in polarized light.
-Polarization is a powerful tool which allows astronomers to probe physics behind the image in more detail.
+On 24 March 2021, the Event Horizon Telescope collaboration revealed an unprecedented view of the M87 black hole shadow: how it looks in polarized light.
+Polarization is a tool which allows astronomers to probe physics behind the image in more detail.
 Light polarization informs us about the strength and orientation of magnetic fields in the ring of light around the black hole shadow.
 Knowing those is essential to understand how M87's supermassive black hole is launching jets of magnetized plasma, which expand at relativistic speeds beyond the M87 galaxy.

 Sharpening of the original EHT imaging of the M87 black hole, using the PRIMO technique for interferometric modeling.
 The rightmost image adds back in some fuzzing to account for the limited resolving power of the underlying observations.

 On 14 April 2021, astronomers further reported that the M87 black hole and its surroundings were studied during Event Horizon Telescope 2017 observing run also by many multi-wavelength observatories from around the world.

 In April 2023, a team developed a new principal-component interferometric modeling (PRIMO) technique to produce sharper image reconstructions from EHT data.
 They applied this to the original EHT observations of the M87 black hole, yielding a crisper final image and allowing closer testing of the alignment of observations to theory.